guacsec/guac-docs/guac-ontology.md

 ## Hypergraph semantics (not part of v0.1 BETA)

 A hypergraph is a graph in which hyperedges can connect to a subset of nodes rather than two nodes.
-Hyperedges can be used to do logical grouping for nodes that represent the same thing, and they may appear in GUAC in couple of ways:
+Hyperedges can be used to make logical groupings for nodes that represent the same thing, and they may appear in GUAC in couple of ways:

 - **Artifacts:** Identical artifacts or packages.
 For example, an SLSA document